Import Duty Calculator

 What is import duty in India?▼

 Import duty is the total tax levied on goods entering India.
-It's not a single number — it's a stack of components: Basic Customs Duty (BCD), Social Welfare Surcharge (SWS), Integrated GST (IGST), and sometimes Compensation Cess or Anti-Dumping Duty.
-This calculator computes the standard four-component stack against the CIF (Cost + Insurance + Freight) value of the consignment.
+It's not a single number — it's a stack of components: Basic Customs Duty (BCD), Agriculture Infrastructure Development Cess (AIDC) where applicable, Social Welfare Surcharge (SWS), Integrated GST (IGST), and sometimes Compensation Cess or Anti-Dumping Duty.
+This calculator computes the full stack against the CIF (Cost + Insurance + Freight) value of the consignment.

 How is the total duty calculated?▼

 Step by step: (1) BCD = CIF × BCD rate.
-(2) SWS = BCD × 10% — fixed by the Finance Act 2018, applies to BCD only.
-(3) Assessable for IGST = CIF + BCD + SWS.
-(4) IGST = Assessable × IGST rate.
-(5) Cess (if applicable) = Assessable × Cess rate.
-(6) Total Duty = BCD + SWS + IGST + Cess.
-(7) Landed Cost = CIF + Total Duty.
-The IGST is creditable as input tax credit for GST-registered importers, so the effective cost is BCD + SWS + Cess.
+(2) AIDC = CIF × AIDC rate (only for specific HSN codes — agri, gold, certain fuels).
+(3) SWS = (BCD + AIDC) × 10% — fixed by the Finance Act 2018, applies to customs duties only.
+(4) Assessable for IGST = CIF + BCD + AIDC + SWS.
+(5) IGST = Assessable × IGST rate.
+(6) Cess (if applicable) = Assessable × Cess rate.
+(7) Total Duty = BCD + AIDC + SWS + IGST + Cess.
+(8) Landed Cost = CIF + Total Duty.
+The IGST is creditable as input tax credit for GST-registered importers.

 What is BCD and where do the rates come from?▼

-BCD (Basic Customs Duty) is the headline customs duty rate, set per HSN code in the First Schedule to the Customs Tariff Act, 1975.
-Our dataset is derived from that schedule.
-Standard rates apply to imports from non-preferential countries; preferential rates apply to imports from countries with a free-trade agreement (ASEAN, SAARC, Japan, Korea, etc.) but require a Certificate of Origin.
-The calculator uses the standard rate by default; toggle to use the preferential rate when applicable.
+BCD (Basic Customs Duty) is the headline customs duty rate, set per HSN code by current CBIC notifications.
+Our dataset reflects rates published via the latest IGST and customs notifications and is auto-filled when you pick an HSN.
+Standard rates apply to imports from non-preferential countries; preferential rates apply when there's a free-trade agreement and a valid Certificate of Origin.

 What IGST rate should I use?▼